schinsue/dotfiles/README.md

     This will backup any previous dotfiles you have.

-7. Configure iTerm2:
+3. Configure iTerm2:

     * Open iTerm2.
     * Go to the Preferences (⌘,)
     * In the General tab, check `Load preferences from a custom folder or URL`.
     * Fill in the text field to point to `/Users/your_name/.dotfiles/iterm2`.
       (replace "your_name" with your username, which you can verify by running `whoami`)
+    * In the Profiles tab Text and set Font to MesloLGS NF.
+Alternatively, type p10k configure and answer Yes when asked whether to install Meslo Nerd Font.
     * Restart iTerm2.

-8. Configure Git to use your own name:
+4. Configure Git to use your own name:

     Add and change these lines to `~/.dotfiles/config/personal.sh`: